deepak7309/VCO-using-transmission-Gate-based-inverter-for-low-power-consumption-and-low-phase-noise/README.md

 𝐂𝐨𝐧𝐜𝐥𝐮𝐬𝐢𝐨𝐧:
 In conclusion, the utilization of a transmission gate-based VCO presents a promising avenue for achieving high performance and low power consumption.
 By incorporating transmission gate-based inverters and delay cells, along with innovative techniques like the integration of composite loads and IMOS varactors, significant improvements in oscillation frequencies and tuning range efficiency can be realized.

-Moreover, the adoption of the LECTOR technique, leveraging self-controlled transistors (LCTs), effectively addresses the challenge of increasing leakage power in advanced technologies.
-This technique offers substantial leakage reduction without compromising dynamic power efficiency, maintaining accurate logic states and achieving notable power savings compared to alternative methods.

-However, it's crucial to acknowledge the tradeoff between propagation delay and area overhead resulting from transistor sizing adjustments in the LECTOR implementation.
-Future research should focus on optimizing transistor sizing and layout strategies to minimize this tradeoff and further enhance the performance of transmission gate-based VCO designs.

-Overall, the findings underscore the potential of transmission gate-based VCOs in delivering high performance while meeting stringent power constraints, thus advancing the frontier of VCO design for modern electronic applications.